Eaglesham - the story of an 18th century planned village

 |Otago Witness, 1st September 1860|

 Other societies and associations included the Eaglesham Gooseberry Association, Eaglesham Musical Association which met for rehearsals on a Saturday evening and finished their season with a grand concert and a dance in the Old Concert Hall and the Eaglesham Curling Club which was founded in 1821 often met at Mid Dam for curling when the dams were frozen.
-Sport continued to be popular and the twentieth century saw the establishment of Eaglesham Amateurs Football Club, Eaglesham Bowling Club (1912), Eaglesham Tennis Club and Bonnyton Golf Club (1922).
+Sport continued to be popular and the twentieth century saw the establishment of Eaglesham Amateurs Football Club, Eaglesham Bowling Club (1912), Eaglesham Tennis Club, Bonnyton Golf Club (1922) and Eaglesham Cricket Club.

 |On Saturday last, the Eaglesham Gooseberry Association|